fankandin/AutoAdmin-Yii-Extension/ReadMe.md

 There are only four steps to install the AutoAdmin extension:

-1. Put the distributive files into [protected/extensions] folder of your Yii application.
+1. Put the distributive files into _[protected/extensions]_ folder of your Yii application.
-2. Edit the config: add the AutoAdmin module and set urlManager rules (see below).
+2. Edit the config: add the AutoAdmin module and set _urlManager_ rules (see below).
-3. Create any folder in [www] (your DocumentRoot) directory to serve as the point of entrance by web (e.g. /_admin/).
+3. Create any folder in _[www]_ (your DocumentRoot) directory to serve as the point of entrance by web (e.g. /_admin/).
-4. Create module folder [autoadmin] in [protected/modules] directory using a standart Yii module structure, but without module class (which inherites CWebModule) - it will be included from the extension.
+4. Create module folder _[autoadmin]_ in _[protected/modules]_ directory using a standart Yii module structure, but without module class (which inherites _CWebModule_) - it will be included from the extension.

-If you plan to use the built-in AutoAdmin shared access system, you also need to import SQL dump which you can find in [autoAdmin/schemas] of the distributive directory.
+If you plan to use the built-in AutoAdmin shared access system, you also need to import SQL dump which you can find in _[autoAdmin/schemas]_ of the distributive directory.

+The distributive includes _[iconpack]_ directory.
+Those are images for the default skin.
+Copy them to public _[i]_ directory of your CMS (e.g. _[/_admin/i/]_).

 ###Yii config setup